libsemigroups/libsemigroups/README.md

   and semigroups
-* it is possible to enumerate a certain number of elements of a semigroup or monoid (say if you are looking for an element with a particular property), to stop, and then start the enumeration again at a later point
+* it is possible to enumerate a certain number of elements of a semigroup or monoid (say if you are looking for an element with a particular property), to stop, and then to start the enumeration again at a later point
 * you can instantiate as many semigroups and monoids as you can fit in memory
 * it is possible to add more generators after a semigroup or monoid has been constructed, without losing or having to recompute any information that was previously known
-* libsemigroups contains a rudimentary implementations of the [Todd-Coxeter](https://en.wikipedia.org/wiki/Todd–Coxeter_algorithm) and [Knuth-Bendix](https://en.wikipedia.org/wiki/Knuth–Bendix_completion_algorithm) algorithms for finitely presented semigroups, which can also be used to compute congruence of a (not necessarily finitely presented) semigroup or monoid.
+* libsemigroups contains rudimentary implementations of the [Todd-Coxeter](https://en.wikipedia.org/wiki/Todd–Coxeter_algorithm) and [Knuth-Bendix](https://en.wikipedia.org/wiki/Knuth–Bendix_completion_algorithm) algorithms for finitely presented semigroups, which can also be used to compute congruences of a (not necessarily finitely presented) semigroup or monoid.

 ## Installation